aelindeman/kubernetes-at-home/README.md

 ### I have no idea what I'm doing.

 That's okay!
-[Docker Desktop] and [MicroK8s] both are great places to start.
+[Docker Desktop] and [minikube] both are great places to start.
 Both of them handle the nitty-gritty of Kubernetes administration for you, and enable you to ease your way into experimentation.

 - **[Docker Desktop]**